 Connect one last time with the name you just gave admin to and enjoy!

-Have fun guys, and remember this is totally allowed on a DreamHost VPS, but if you run it on shared hosting you’re probably going to get bitch slapped.
+Have fun guys, and remember this is totally allowed on a DreamHost VPS, but if you run it on shared hosting you're probably going to get into a bit of trouble.